Back to stories

 A coalition of nearly 150 retired federal and state judges filed a sweeping amicus brief on Tuesday backing Anthropic's legal challenge against the Trump administration's decision to label the AI company a national security "supply chain risk" — a designation that has never before been applied to an American company.

-The brief, filed in support of Anthropic's lawsuits in federal courts in San Francisco and Washington, argues that the Pentagon "misinterpreted the statute and violated the necessary procedures" when Defense Secretary Pete Hegseth declared Anthropic a supply chain risk in late February.
+The brief, filed in support of Anthropic's lawsuits in federal courts in San Francisco and Washington, argues that the Pentagon "misinterpreted the statute and ignored the necessary procedures" when Defense Secretary Pete Hegseth declared Anthropic a supply chain risk in late February.

 The Dispute Behind the Lawsuit